keithtkto/how-to-ask-question/README.md

 to your application.

 1. What User Story (or feature) are you working on?
+  -  The user story describes the type of user, what they want and why.
+A user story helps to create a simplified description of a requirement.
 1. What error are you getting?
 1. How have you attempted to fix your error?